mumoshu/okra/README.md

 - [ArgoCD](https://argoproj.github.io/argo-cd/) is a continuous deployment system that embraces GitOps to sync desired state stored in Git with the Kubernetes cluster's state. `okra` integrates with `ArgoCD` and especially its `ApplicationSet` controller for applicaation deployments.
   - `okra` relies on ArgoCD `ApplicationSet` controller's [`Cluster Generator` feature](https://argocd-applicationset.readthedocs.io/en/stable/Generators/#label-selector)
 - [Flagger](https://flagger.app/) and [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) enables canary deployments of apps running across pods. `okra` enables canary deployments of clusters running on IaaS.
-- [argocd-clusterset](https://github.com/mumoshu/argocd-clusterset) auto-discovers EKS clusters and turns those into ArgoCD cluster secrets. `okra` does the same with its `ArgoCDCluster` CRD and `argocdcluster-controller`.
+- [argocd-clusterset](https://github.com/mumoshu/argocd-clusterset) auto-discovers EKS clusters and turns those into ArgoCD cluster secrets. `okra` does the same with its [`ClusterSet` CRD](/crd.md#clusterset) and `argocdcluster-controller`.
-- [terraform-provider-eksctl's courier_alb resource](https://github.com/mumoshu/terraform-provider-eksctl/tree/master/pkg/courier) enables canary deployments on target groups behind AWS ALB with metrics analysis for Datadog and CloudWatc metrics. `okra` does the same with it's `ALB` CRD and `alb-controller`.
+- [terraform-provider-eksctl's courier_alb resource](https://github.com/mumoshu/terraform-provider-eksctl/tree/master/pkg/courier) enables canary deployments on target groups behind AWS ALB with metrics analysis for Datadog and CloudWatc metrics. `okra` does the same with it's [`AWSApplicationLoadBalancerConfig` CRD](/crd.md#awsapplicationloadbalancerconfig) and `awsapplicationloadbalancerconfig-controller`.

 ## Why is it named "okra"?